Shopify/cli/packages/app/templates/ui-extensions/projects/checkout_ui/README.md

 ## FAQ
 ---
-* **How can I preview my extension**
+* **How can I preview my extension?**

+  1. Make sure you've started your local development server using `npm|yarn|pnpm dev`
-    Depending on your extension location they may be either `dynamic` or `static` renderers, which diferr slightly on the process to place them for testing.
+  2. Depending on your selected location they may be either `dynamic` or `static` extension points, which diferr slightly on the process to preview them.
-    - `Dynamic renderers`: Using a [query string parameter](https://shopify.dev/apps/checkout/test-ui-extensions#dynamic-extension-points) at the end of the URL you can place your renderer in the desired renderer point.
+      - `Dynamic extensions` can be placed using a [query string parameter](https://shopify.dev/apps/checkout/test-ui-extensions#dynamic-extension-points).
-    - `Static renderer`: No special work is required here, just note that a static renders is shown only if the section that they are attached to is enabled.
+      - `Static extensions` require no extra work, just note that a static extension is shown only if the section that they are attached to is enabled.

-* **How can I change my extension renderer type?**
+* **How can I change my extension type?**

-    To change your extension render type, be mindful that you have to change it in the following places:
+    To change your extension type, be mindful that you have to change it in the following places:
     1. In your `script file`, where you declared the extension (will be either _render()_ or _extend()_), you'll have to change the declared Extension Point.
     2. In your `settings TOML file` (shopify.ui.extension.toml) you'll have to change the `extension_points` declaration for your new desired type.

+* **How do I let merchants customize my extension?**

+    You can enable merchants to customize your extension through the [checkout ui extension settings](https://shopify.dev/api/checkout-extensions/checkout/configuration#settings-definition) which define a set of fields and values that the merchant can set from the checkout editor.
+You can use validation options to apply additional constraints to the data that the setting can store, such as a minimum or maximum value.

+    To learn more, you can follow the step-by-step process in the tutorial to [add a custom banner](https://shopify.dev/apps/checkout/custom-banners/add-custom-banner).

 ## Useful Links
 ---